fabiorecife/template-vue2-bootstrap4/README.md

 # Template Vue 2 + bootstrap 4

-> Template for project using bootstrap 4
+> Template for vue project using bootstrap 4

 ```
 builded with vue-cli 3.0.0-rc.3